sfkara/Fastapi-shakespeare/README.md

 - Temperature sampling and Encapsulation : Then, encapsulated the argument I gave in the Post request for temperature sampling, and I left this argument to the will.
 It stays in the service.py (temperature and max_length)(0.7 and 60).
 It's entirely up to you whether you just give input as shown above, or use it in 3 arguments.
 - All this process can be seen from the commit history.
+- Finally deployed model and app to Amazon EC2 instance(Amazon Linux 2023 AMI).
+After right configuration(instance type,architecture,volume and so on) api is reachable via public ip(https://13.59.178.31) and public IPV4 DNS(ec2-13-59-178-31.us-east-2.compute.amazonaws.com).
+I choosed AWS because I find it more scalable and managable rather than other cloud computing options.

 ## Finetune Process
  I used colab for finetuning.
 As can be seen in the notebook(Shakespeare.ipynb), I started with a standard pre-process after downloading the necessary library and dataset.
 I experimented with parameters such as optimizer, scheduler, batch size (to the extent allowed by colab free gpus) and various epochs.
-  - CosineAnnealingLR(linear scheduler didn't give me the result I wanted )
+  - CosineAnnealingLR(More reletable than other options, linear scheduler didn't give me the result I wanted(e.g average loss) )
-  - batch size(according to my experiments this was the biggest for this project)
+  - Batch size(according to my experiments this was the biggest for this project)
   - Used Adam for optimizer(This was the safest for me)